The Best D2C Platforms for International eCommerce

 Depending on your choice of the shipping carrier, your cost of shipping will vary.
 Additionally, eCommerce platforms also charge transaction fees and credit card rates.
 Therefore, analyse if a D2C platform charges any hidden fees after you subscribe to their service.

 Now that you understand how to pick the best eCommerce platform for your business, here are three of the best online selling sites in Singapore.

 Best D2C eCommerce Platforms

-Perhaps the most recognizable eCommerce platform, Shopify is the largest eCommerce-only platform with more than 1 million merchants in 175 countries, with a reported GMV of US$175.4 billion in 2021.
+Perhaps the most recognizable eCommerce platform, Shopify is the largest eCommerce-only platform with more than 4.4 million merchants globally, with a reported GMV of US$175.4 billion in 2021.
 It supports multiple languages and lets you ship your products to around 133 countries.
 In Singapore, Shopify powers over 6,600 eCommerce sites.

 The platform provides small and medium-sized businesses with powerful back-office functions and a single overview of their transactions, making every aspect easy to manage and update.
 Shopify is also used by big names such as Tesla, Budweiser, Red Bull and the New York Stock Exchange.